-- We take account of equality issues in relation to admissions and exclusions; the way we provide education for our students and the way we provide access for students to facilities and services - We are aware of the Reasonable Adjustment duty for students with disabilities designed to enhance access and participation to the level of other students without disabilities and stop
+- We take account of equality issues in relation to admissions and exclusions; the way we provide education for our students and the way we provide access for students to facilities and services - We are aware of the Reasonable Adjustment duty for students with Special Educational Needs and Disabilities - designed to enhance access and participation to the level of other students without disabilities and stop

-- students with disabilities being placed at a disadvantage compared to their peers - The Headteacher ensures that all appointment panels give due regard to this policy so that no one is discriminated against when it comes to employment, promotion or training opportunities - We consult with a range of different stakeholders in the design of new policies, and in the review of existing ones - We take seriously the need to consider the equality implications when we develop, adapt and review any policy or procedure and whenever we make significant decisions about the day today life of the school - We actively promote equality and diversity though the curriculum and by creating an environment which champions respect for all - Our admissions arrangements are fair and transparent, and we do not discriminate against students by treating them less favourably on the grounds of their sex, race, disability, religion or belief, sexual orientation, gender reassignment, pregnancy or maternity
+- students with disabilities being placed at a disadvantage compared to their peers - The Headteacher ensures that all appointment panels give due regard to this policy so that no one is discriminated against when it comes to employment, promotion or training opportunities - We consult with a range of different stakeholders in the design of new policies, and in the review of existing ones - We take seriously the need to consider the equality implications when we develop, adapt and review any policy or procedure and whenever we make significant decisions about the day today life of the school (see Equality Impact Assessment questions - Appendix 3) - We actively promote equality and diversity though the curriculum and by creating an environment which champions respect for all.
+Student voice is used to see the curriculum and school life through the eyes of all student groups such as those from ethnic minorities and with SEND with changes then made where appropriate. - Our admissions arrangements are fair and transparent, and we do not discriminate against students by treating them less favourably on the grounds of their sex, race, disability, religion or belief, sexual orientation, gender reassignment, pregnancy ormaternity